MoOx/phenomic/docs/content/docs/usage/styling.md

 ## Syntax and Architecture

-The default boilerplate allows you to write by default stylesheets with two different approaches:
+The default boilerplate allows you to write, by default, stylesheets with two different approaches:
 Global (normal) CSS and/or
 [CSS modules](#css-modules).